adel4780/Massenger_Network/README.md

 unfortunately, we complete its front-end part and other parts are not completed.

 The feathers of this app are :
-1- Login and sign up with phone number, email, password and validation of those.
-2- Home page and chat list, group list, channel list.
-3- Searching the users with phone number.
+1- Login and sign up with phone number, email, password and validation of those.\n 2- Home page and chat list, group list, channel list.\n 3- Searching the users with phone number.\n
-4- Chat with other users.
+4- Chat with other users.\n
-5- Create group and channel with contacts.
+5- Create group and channel with contacts.\n
 6- Edit your profile and choose profile image.